AgrDataSci/crop-manag-pnas/README.md

 Dataverse
 ---------

-A citable mirror of this repository is deposited on [Dataverse](https://doi.org/10.7910/DVN/4ICF6W).
+A citable mirror of this repository is deposited in [Dataverse](https://doi.org/10.7910/DVN/4ICF6W).

 Acknowledgments
 ---------------